sbakht/vault/abdl.bedwetting.stage1.md

 ### What do I need to do now

 - [x] setup pad
-- [ ] set out pajamas, backup pajamas, fajr clothes
+- [x] set out pajamas, backup pajamas, fajr clothes
-- [ ] set an alarm for 4 am in case I dont wet before that
+- [x] set an alarm for 4 am in case I dont wet before that
 - [ ] setup backup blanket
-- [ ] drink 1.5 large glasses of water before sleeping
+- [x] drink 1.5 large glasses of water before sleeping

+## Update

+So on the first night after wetting, i ended up orgasming and stopped my plan immediately.
+Now its 2021.11.20 and im starting up hypno and doing my plan to wear diapers every day for atleast 8 hours